Resources - Blog

 Amazon also provides sellers with the chance to add hidden search terms, known as “backend keywords.”
 Although not displayed, these keywords are extremely useful for optimizing your chances of appearing in Amazon’s search results.
 Amazon allows up to 249 bytes for listing out other very relevant keywords for your product.
 This section is where you can include other high-ranking long-tail keywords, variations, and even misspellings that rank highly.

 You might want to create a list of your top keywords, add them in other fields, and then see what’s left for the backend.
 In addition, you will also want to list them in the order that customers search, instead of randomly.
 In this space, there is no need to include product identifiers, like your brand or product name, or content that is redundant, irrelevant, subjective, or temporarily true like “new.”
 Again, Amazon’s guidelines will prove incredibly useful in this section.

 Final Thoughts: Test, Optimize, and Convert

 For even the most experienced Amazon sellers and retailers, optimizing keywords takes time, effort, and testing.
-Even if this process is inevitable due to Amazon’s ever-evolving search algorithm, it can be streamlined with the right software solution.
+Even if this process is inevitable due to Amazon’s ever-evolving search algorithm, it can be streamlined with the right Amazon keyword tool.